 7. Lamento di Federico from Cilea's L'arlesiana

 Federico is a young man whose family has arranged his marriage to a woman he doesn't love.
 Instead, he's infatuated with a woman from Arles (hence, the opera's title).
 In his Act 2 lament, "È la solita storia del pastore," Federico envies the proverbial shepherd who, asleep, is oblivious to life's miseries.
 The aria's mysterious opening leads to its first verse (1:55), with climbing phrases that build irresistibly.
-The second verse takes it up a notch with an optional high C (4:25).
-Tenor Jonas Kaufmann leaves it all on the stage.
+The second verse takes it up a notch with an optional high C (4:25), which tenor Beniamino Gigli nailed.

 8. 'La fleur que tu m'avais jetée' from Bizet's Carmen